 Sure, they thwarted the apocalypse but it seems Aziraphale and Crowley’s work isn’t done just yet.
-Amazon Prime Video has picked up Good Omens for a second season, taking the series beyond its source material.
+Prime Video has picked up Good Omens for a second season, taking the series beyond its source material.
 Yep, this means six more episodes of a very blonde Michael Sheen and fashionable goth David Tennant squabbling through London.

-According to Amazon, season two will follow Aziraphale and Crowley, now living back on Earth in London’s Soho neighborhood when their easy lives are interrupted by an “unexpected messenger” pushing the two into yet another mystery.
+According to Prime Video, season two will follow Aziraphale and Crowley, now living back on Earth in London’s Soho neighborhood when their easy lives are interrupted by an “unexpected messenger” pushing the two into yet another mystery.
 Neil Gaiman will return as executive producer and showrunner, and will write the series with John Finnemore.

 News of a season two will certainly interest Gaiman and Pratchett fans.
 While the duo never wrote a follow-up to their beloved 1990 novel, they did have initial plans.
 In a press release, Gaiman spoke of his and Pratchett’s sequel plans and how they factor into the TV adaptation’s season two.